 Annapurna Circuit Trek Overview

-The venture combines the adventure of crossing the high pass in the Manang region with a descent towards the sacred Hindu site of Muktinath.
+The Annapurna Circuit Trek route links the districts of Manang and Mustang in the Himalayas.
+It combines the adventure of crossing the high pass in the Manang region with a descent towards the sacred Hindu site of Muktinath.
 Cleanse your sins at the 108 water spouts inside the temple and gain spiritual enlightenment.
-You will encounter a blend of history, culture, biodiversity, geology, flora, fauna, and water bodies for the majority of your trekking adventure.
+You will encounter a blend of history, culture, biodiversity, geology, flora, fauna, and water bodies throughout most of your trekking adventure.
+If you want an unforgettable, thrilling trek experience, join our 10 Days Annapurna Circuit Trek in 2026!

 USD $750